The Best Cheap Computers for Cheapskates!

 WANT TO SAVE SOME MONEY?
-This cheapskate computer buying guide is for the frugal small business owner and home computer user who wants rock solid hardware that is reliable, easy to repair and cheap!
+This cheapskate computer buying guide is for the frugal small business owner and home computer user who wants rock solid-hardware that is reliable, easy to repair and cheap!
 If you are fairly comfortable with computers and want the best value for the least amount of money then read on!

-Many consumer oriented computers and notebooks may not have the ruggedness needed for long-term use.
+Many consumer-oriented computers and notebooks may not have the ruggedness needed for long-term use.
 Here’s how to find the best gear at the cheapest price.

 One year, I purchased two large screen laptops from a brand that markets heavily to consumers.
 One would be my daily workhorse and the other a backup used only for client presentations.
-They were pretty machines with eye-catching design and all the latest wow-factor features.
+These laptops had eye-catching design and all the latest wow-factor features.
 However, in less than six months, the latches started to wear out from heavy use, the plastic chrome bits began to wear away, and the keyboard began to fail under heavy use.
-Both of those laptops did not last the year without developing problems.
-Clearly, this consumer-oriented brand was designed to be seen, not used for hours on end in a business environment.
+Neither of those laptops lasted the year without developing problems.
+Clearly, this consumer-oriented brand was not designed for heavy use in a business environment.

-Computers for Cheapskates
+Rugged Computers for Cheapskates

 Enterprise class computers and desktops are built for heavy use in business environments.
 They are resold on the used market and offer reliable low-cost alternatives to new computers.

 For example, I am writing this post using an HP Compaq NX9420 laptop.
 It is a sturdy, mobile workstation (17-inch screen) first made in 2006, and designed for business use.
 It will never win a beauty contest against the likes of an Apple Macbook.
 But it runs forever, the parts are easily available online and it is dirt cheap on the refurbished/resell market.
 It stands up to heavy daily use.
 The one I have now (purchased used for $80.00) I’ve owned for nearly four years without a problem.
 You can find these trustworthy old laptops sold on eBay by resellers/refurbishers for about $100.
 They are not pretty or lightweight.
 But, man oh man, are they reliable and sturdy!
-I also use them for post processing of my digital camera images, online browsing, everything.
+I also use them for post-processing of my digital camera images, online browsing, everything.

 Three top business/enterprise brands: Lenovo Thinkpad, Dell Lattitude & HP Elitebook

-You will find more current models of enterprise computers on the used and refurbished market than the ones mentioned here as time passes.
+You will find newer models of enterprise computers on the used and refurbished market than the ones mentioned here as time passes.
 The key is to seek out the brands and models that are meant for business/enterprise class computing.
 These are the most rugged and reliable computers and laptops on the market today and will provide the best service for your cheapskate dollar!

-Where to Find Cheap Computers
+Where to Find Cheap Business-Class Computers